Painted Post, New York

 Painted Post is a village in Steuben County, New York.
 The village is in the town of Erwin, west of the city of Corning.
 The population was 1,809 at the 2010 census.
 The name comes from a Seneca carved post found by explorers at the junction of three local rivers.

 Corning-Painted Post Airport (7N1) is west of the village.

-The former Town of Painted Post in 1836 was renamed the Town of Corning.
+The former town of Painted Post was in 1836 renamed the town of Corning.

 History

 The Senecas never had a painted post but rather the post that existed in the Painted Post area was not "painted".
 The plain post had been used as a type of bulletin board and when the white settlers moved into the area they painted it.
 To paint this post was desecration to the Seneca people.
-The Seneca language word for the area was TKäen DōD, meaning "Land of the post".
+The Seneca language word for the area was TKäen DōD, meaning "land of the post".

 According to village records, Painted Post was established as a village in 1803.
 The Erwin brothers are considered the first wealthy European descended settlers to have settled in the Painted Post area in the late 18th century (Painted Post village is in the town of Erwin, named for the brothers and incorporated in 1796).
 The brothers' 4 mansions are still standing.
 There are maps in existence dated 1796 which include Painted Post.
 The village was first incorporated in 1860 and officially re-incorporated in 1893.
 The name is derived from a historic, although probably unpainted, wooden post seen in the area at the end of the 18th century.
 The origin and purpose of the post remain controversial.
 A glyph of the post is visible on the aforementioned 1796 map.

 The following footnote appears in French's Gazetteer of New York State and gives two possible versions of the origin of the name: